-Section 403 Owner-Occupied Rehabilitation
+Section 403.
+Owner-Occupied Rehabilitation Grant Program

-In addition to the requirements of §200, to be eligible to apply for CalHome program assistance for an Owner-Occupied Rehabilitation Program, the Applicant or its Administrative Subcontractor shall have successfully administered a local Owner-Occupied Rehabilitation Program for a minimum of two years within the four years immediately preceding the application.
+In addition to meeting the requirements of §200 of these guidelines, an Applicant or its Administrative Subcontractor shall have successfully administered a local Owner-Occupied Rehabilitation Program for a minimum of two years within the four years immediately preceding the application.